For new international students

 Log in to Innsida

 You can log in the day after you activated your account (step 3).
 Innsida is your gateway to important systems and helpful articles about the university and services.
 The waffle icon in the upper left corner provides quick access to popular systems.
-Find articles via search or using the topic-button to the right of search.
+Find articles via search or using the topic-link to the right of search.

 Checklist 2 - Manage your stay